Pushing an App

 Your PWS installation supports the type of app you are going to push, or you have the URL of an externally-available buildpack that can stage the app.

 All required app resources are uploaded.
 For example, you may need to include a database driver.

-- The API endpoint for your Cloud Foundry instance.
+- The API endpoint for your PWS installation.
 Also known as the target

 URL, this is